freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-d.md

 ## --text--

-What is the difference between HTML, CSS and JavaScript
+What is the difference between HTML, CSS and JavaScript?

 ## --answers--